HarrietAdama/DATA-SCIENCE-AND-ML/Week3/README.md

 3. To learn how to use the in(membership) and is(identity) operators to verify if data exists within a collection or to check the memory or storage of the data.

 4.To learn how to use the bitwise operators(&,|,~,^,<<,>>) for data manipiulation.

+TOOLS USED: The tools used are: Google Colab, Jupyter notebook,